José David de Gea

 José David de Gea Tudela (born 9 December 1977) is a Spanish motorcycle racer.
 He has competed at international level in the 125cc, 250cc, 500cc and MotoGP classes of Grand Prix motorcycle racing, the Supersport World Championship and the Superbike World Championship.

-At national level de Gea won the CEV Fórmula Extreme title four times—in 2003, 2005, 2006 and 2007.
+At the national level, de Gea won the CEV Fórmula Extreme title four times—in 2003, 2005, 2006 and 2007.